-Scriptural Reasoning (SR) is a practice where Christians, Jews and Muslims study each other’s sacred texts.
+Scriptural Reasoning (SR) is a practice where Christians, Jews, and Muslims study each other’s sacred texts.
 SR participants meet once a month to read short passages from their respective scriptures on a certain topic.
 Facilitated by a study leader, each session is an opportunity to listen and share various perspectives.
 SR sessions help participants reflect on a curious list of topics within the Abrahamic tradition.
-The result is often a deeper understanding of others’ and one’s own scriptures, as well as the development of strong bonds across faith communities.
+The result is often a deeper understanding of others and one’s own scriptures and the development of strong bonds across faith communities.

 You can find this month’s themed text pack here

 We would like to thank Rose Castle Foundation for their permission to use www.scripturalreasoning.org content.